SAGEX role: beneficiary, network coordinator.

 Centre for Research in String Theory

-SAGEX researchers at QMUL are based in the Centre for Research in String Theory (CRST), within the School of Physics and Astronomy.
+SAGEX researchers at QMUL are based in the Centre for Theoretical Physics (CTP), within the School of Physics and Astronomy.
 Researchers in the CRST conduct fundamental research in many important areas of modern theoretical physics.
 Current research interests include:

 - Perturbative and non-perturbative aspects of (non-)supersymmetric quantum field theories, with particular emphasis on the mathematical structure of the scattering amplitudes in these theories